mherrmann/fullcalendar-columns/README.md

     <script type="text/javascript" src="fullcalendar.js">
     <script type="text/javascript" src="fullcalendar-columns.js">

 In your FullCalendar `options` dictionary, define a view of type `multiColAgenda`.
-Set `numColumns` to the number of columns you want displayed:
+Set `numColumns` to the number of columns you want displayed.
+You can optionally specify the `columnHeaders` parameter if you want a label to be displayed at the top of each column:

     $("#calendar").fullCalendar({
         views: {
             multiColAgendaDay: {
                 type: 'multiColAgenda',
                 duration: { days: 1 },
-                numColumns: 2
+                numColumns: 2,
+                columnHeaders: ['First column', 'Second column']
             }
         },
         defaultView: 'multiColAgendaDay'